K-10S

 The Raduga K-10S (NATO reporting name: AS-2 Kipper) was a Soviet supersonic anti-ship missile that was usually nuclear-armed, designed by MKB Raduga.
 Its development began in 1955, and it entered service with the Soviet armed forces in 1961.
 The Kipper missile was a very large one, approximately the size of a small jet fighter, because of the rather primitive state of anti-ship missile technology in the 1950s and 1960s.
 This missile was never used in combat anywhere.

-The typical AS-2 launch platform, the Tu-16K-10 Badger C, could carry a single AS-2, semi-recessed in the bomb bay.
+The AS-2's dedicated launch platform, the Tu-16K-10 Badger C, could carry a single AS-2, semi-recessed in the bomb bay.

 The Kipper's long range enabled it to be launched, hypothetically, from beyond the range of any shipboard surface-to-air missiles or anti-aircraft guns of that time.
-The only defense against the Kipper was the naval jet fighter aircraft, operating from either an aircraft carrier or a shore airfield.
+The only defense against the Kipper was naval jet fighter aircraft, operating from either an aircraft carrier or a shore airfield.

 In flight tests, the Kipper cruised on its approach to a target at an altitude of about 10,000 meters, using inertial guidance until it reaches a range of about 100 to 110 kilometers from the target, where it enters a shallow 15 degree dive, commanded by a mid-course update via radio link.
 When it reaches a range of 60 to 70 kilometers it levels out at an altitude of between 800 and 1,000 meters where it cruises until it reaches a range of 10 to 16 kilometers, when the missile's active radar homing guidance is engaged.
 It then enters a dive, striking the target vessel close to or below the waterline.